ethereum/EIPs/EIPS/eip-x.md

 ### Definitions:
 The existing definitions from [ERC-4626](./eip-4626.mn) apply.
 In addition, this spec defines:
-- request: a function call which initiates an asynchronous deposit/redemption flow
+- request: a function call that initiates an asynchronous deposit/redemption flow
 - execute: the Vault's step of executing the request and enabling the user to fulfill the request
 - fulfill: the corresponding Vault method to complete a request (e.g. `deposit` fulfills `requestDeposit`)
 - pending request: the state where a request has been made but not yet fulfilled
-- asynchronous deposit Vault: a Vault which implements asynchronous requests for deposit flows
+- asynchronous deposit Vault: a Vault that implements asynchronous requests for deposit flows
-- asynchronous redemption Vault: a Vault which implements asynchronous redemption flows
+- asynchronous redemption Vault: a Vault that implements asynchronous redemption flows
-- fully asynchronous Vault: a vault which implements asynchronous requests for both deposit and redemption
+- fully asynchronous Vault: a vault that implements asynchronous requests for both deposit and redemption

 ### Request Flows
 EIP-X vaults MUST implement one or both of asynchronous deposit and redemption request flows.
 If either flow is not implemented in a request pattern, it MUST use the ERC-4626 standard synchronous interaction pattern.

 All EIP-X asynchronous tokenized vaults MUST implement ERC-4626, with the following overrides for request flows:
-1. In asynchronous deposit Vaults, the `deposit` and`mint` methods do not transfer  `asset` to the vault, because this already happened on `requestDeposit`.
+1. In asynchronous deposit Vaults, the `deposit` and `mint` methods do not transfer  `asset` to the vault, because this already happened on `requestDeposit`.
 2. In asynchronous redemption Vaults, the `redeem` and `withdraw` methods do not transfer `shares` to the vault, because this already happened on `requestRedeem`.
-3. In asynchronous redemption Vaults, the `owner` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a non owner.
+3. In asynchronous redemption Vaults, the `owner` field of `redeem` and `withdraw` MUST be `msg.sender` to prevent the theft of requested redemptions by a nonowner.

 Requests have 3 steps:
 1. Submitting a new request using `requestDeposit` or `requestRedeem`.
 This creates the pending request.